 What we all want after the end of a relationship is closure.
 Unfortunately, not all of us are that blessed.
 My sister, Tisha, struggled with gaining closure when her 5-year relationship ended on a bad note.
 She did not know how to accept what had happened (and why).
 Finally, she realized that she could move on without closure.

 Tisha blocked him on all her apps and deleted his contact, along with their photos.
 She said that she felt like a burden had been lifted off of her heart.
 He was no longer a part of her life, and that was that.
-Her answer to ‘should I block my ex to get over him?’ has been a yes since then.
+Her answer to “Should I block my ex to get over him?” has been a yes since then.

 Acceptance of the relationship’s end is the first stage to getting closure.
 As long as you feed yourself false hope, healing cannot begin.
 Sit with your feelings and process them.
-Acknowledge the relationship, even grieve for it.
+Acknowledge the relationship, even grieve it.
 But finally, go ahead and block the pathways of communication to really know it’s over.
 And that it’s okay.

 It’s exactly what Shannon Alder says, “Nothing changes until people decide to do the things they must, in order to bring about peace.”
 Once you reach that point where you make peace with the fact that it’s gone for good, you would never repeat the question, “Is blocking your ex immature?”

 3. Mental wellbeing > Pretenses